-The Education Funding Committee, chaired by NDU member Sen. Erin Oban, met Thursday at the Capitol.
+The Education Policy Committee, chaired by NDU member Sen. Erin Oban, met Thursday at the Capitol.

 NDDPI provided an update on waiver applications for innovative education programs, West Fargo, New Rockford-Sheyenne and Oakes have all submitted waivers along with Northern Cass.